lens-protocol/LIPs/supported-standards/lens-metadata-standards/publication/livestream/1.0.0/README.md

    * If you do not liveUrl and playbackUrl should just be the same to avoid
    * confusion with optional fields
    */
-  playbackUrl: Url;
+  playbackUrl: URI;

   /**
    * Some livestream platforms have the live url as a separate url */
-  liveUrl: Url;
+  liveUrl: URI;

   /**
    * The data can not be changed so you can put in an API endpoint to know
-   * if it is still live or not for clients to be able to check */ isLiveNowApiCall?: Url;
+   * if it is still live or not for clients to be able to check */ isLiveNowApiCall?: URI;

   /**
    * Main content focus that for this publication